ygunuputi/Black-Scholes-Heatmap/README.md

 # Black-Scholes Option Pricing Heatmap

-## Features

-- Calculates European call and put option prices using the Black-Scholes model
-- Interactive user inputs for model parameters
-- Generates heatmaps showing how option prices change with stock price and volatility
-- Simple Streamlit web interface
+This repository contains my project which implements the **Black-Scholes option pricing model** in Python and provides an interactive **Streamlit** application for pricing European call and put options.

+Users can adjust key model parameters and visualise how option prices change through dynamic heatmaps.

+---

-## Technologies Used
+## 🛠️ Technologies Used

 - Python
 - Streamlit
 - NumPy
+- SciPy
 - Pandas
-- SciPy
 - Matplotlib
 - Seaborn

+---

+Thank you for checking out my project!

+Feel free to connect with me on [LinkedIn](https://www.linkedin.com/in/yuvan-gunuputi/) if you have any questions or feedback.